jaacobbbb20/api-project/README.md

 All endpoints that require a current user to be logged in.

-* Request: endpoints that require authentication
+* Request: Endpoints that require authentication
 * Error Response: Require authentication
   * Status Code: 401
   * Headers: